Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Interplay of Compositionality and Long-Caption Understanding

 \section{Interplay of Compositionality and Long-Caption Understanding}

 We investigate the relationship between compositional reasoning and long-caption understanding in vision-language models (VLMs).
 Specifically, we ask: (Q1) Does training for compositionality improve a model’s ability to interpret long, dense captions? and (Q2) Does training on long, structured captions promote compositional generalization?
-To answer these questions, we conduct a comparative analysis using an evaluation suite that supports both research questions, and a set of models off-the-shelf and custom-trained models that target one of the two key properties.
-All models are evaluated in a zero-shot setting.
+To answer these questions, we evaluate a set of off-the-shelf and custom-trained models using a unified benchmark suite, with all models tested in a zero-shot setting.